allen-munsch/bubbleproc/README.md

 # `bubbleproc`: Unified Agent-Safe Sandboxing Toolkit

-**A high-performance, language-agnostic security focused toolkit (experimental) built in Rust for safely executing untrusted external processes.**
+**A "high-performance", language-agnostic security focused toolkit (experimental) built in Rust for safely executing untrusted external processes.**

+Lighter weight than docker, and better than nothing at all.

 `bubbleproc` wraps the Linux `bubblewrap` utility, providing a robust, opinionated, and easily configurable sandbox via stable APIs.
 Its primary use case is to **contain the blast radius** of subprocess calls initiated by untrusted code, such as **AI agents (e.g., Gemini Cli, GPT-Pilot, etc)**, build tools (`npm`, `pip`, `cargo`), or servers.